OpenBMB/BMPrinciples/README.md

    3. **Cosine scheduler is the prevalent.**
       - Cosine scheduler is the prevalent one, which is better than Noam with the same peak learning rate.
 Noam decreases more sharply.
-      - Below is our experiment for CPM.
+      - Below is from our experiment for CPM.

        <img src="figs/2.3.scheduler.png" alt="" width="300" height="200">